 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

-The Group's and the Company's financial liabilities comprise trade and other payables and loans and borrowings.
+The Group's and the Company's financial liabilities comprise of trade and other payables which is classified as Loans and borrowings.